-We’re more connected to one another than ever before and this really affords some wonderful opportunities to collaborate with people from across the world just as though they were right next to us.
+We’re more connected to one another than ever before and this affords opportunities to collaborate with people from across the world just as though they were right next to us.
 That said, there are some underlying difficulties that make collaboration troublesome from a testing and QA perspective.
 Some of our past blogs outline the details around why it’s important to have testers who represent your user base from a cultural and societal perspective, but in many fewer words, the concern is around needing to ensure our applications are tested in the same way they are going to be used.
 By using people who most closely resemble our user base we’re naturally able to produce a better product without unnecessary training or experience.

 Similarly, we also find that it’s important to have testers who can write test cases that are similar to how our future users will actually use the application, and this is easiest done with testers who share cultural ties to our users.
 So while your team might be remote, we highly recommend that your QA testers at least have local or regional ties to your user base.